rdmullins/hello-world/README.md

 # Commit Weirdness
 I don't appear to be getting 'credit' for making commits to the 50 in 50 repository that I forked.
 Might need to check into that.
+# New Blog
+Launched a new blog at hashnode. rdmullins.hashnode.dev